 - Any items that give individuals an unwanted or unexpected reaction

 A call to the MPC is faster and a lot less expensive than a visit to the emergency room.
-More than 60 percent of all cases reported to the MPC are managed safely at home.
+More than 65 percent of all cases reported to the MPC are managed safely at home.
 If a patient is sent to the hospital, the MPC will speak with the health care providers to develop a treatment plan.
 The MPC monitors patients in the hospital until they are discharged.

 In addition to serving as a valuable tool for families, the MPC also receives calls from doctors, nurses, paramedics, and pharmacists.
 The Center is connected with the statewide 911 system and the state emergency medical services system.
 This allows poison treatment information to be given directly to first responders who are with the patient.